Herndon station

-Herndon station (preliminary names: Herndon–Monroe, Herndon–Reston West) is a Washington Metro station in Fairfax County, Virginia on the Silver Line that opened on November 15, 2022.
+Herndon station (preliminary names: Herndon–Monroe, Herndon–Reston West) is a Washington Metro station in Fairfax County, Virginia, United States, on the Silver Line that opened on November 15, 2022.
 The station is in the median strip of VA-267 adjacent to the current Herndon-Monroe Park and Ride parking garage and bus station, which is on the south side of the highway.
 It has two pedestrian bridges across SR 267 to reach entrances on either side of the highway.
 Bus bays are located on the south side of the highway.